green-code-initiative/creedengo-dashboard/shared/vue-ui/README.md

 In France, there is a sustainability guideline called [RGESN (Référentiel général d'écoconception de services numériques)](https://ecoresponsable.numerique.gouv.fr/publications/referentiel-general-ecoconception/) which means **"General reference framework for eco-design of digital services"**

 > WARNING: This "Guide" specify ways to validate project compliance and is referenced by the law REEN (Réduction de l'Empreinte Environnementale du Numérique) which expect since 2022 that all public services produce at least a report regarding their compliance level with RDESN recommendation.
+>
-It is taken the same path as Accessibility related laws which regularly produce sentences to pay a expensive fines
+> **It is taking the same path as Accessibility related laws which regularly produce sentences to pay a expensive fines**

 Its first dedicated rule regarding Design System components is